We asked 28 experts “What are the Most Life Changing Books?”

-In this book, you’ll gain a greater understanding for building a positive, healing relationship with yourself, family members, and your partner.
+In this book, you’ll gain a greater understanding of building a positive, healing relationship with yourself, family members, and your partner.

 A very old novel by now, but very relevant for today’s situation.

-I read this during my teenage years, and was heavily influenced on a lot of things: how war is so very terrible, how life can be so complicated and unfair, and especially about the term used as the title, catch-22, how rules and systems can often create illogical limitations and paradoxes.
-A must read, paradigm-shifting novel for virtually anyone.
+I read this during my teenage years and was heavily influenced by a lot of things: how war is so very terrible, how life can be so complicated and unfair, and especially about the term used as the title, catch-22, how rules and systems can often create illogical limitations and paradoxes.
+A must-read, paradigm-shifting novel for virtually anyone.

 A very new book, but doesn’t mean it can’t be relevant.
 Homo Deus discussed what our species have achieved, and a very interesting -if not mind-blowing- yet realistic prediction of our future.